 His work has appeared in Arabic, Bengali, Catalan, Chinese, Croatian, Danish, Dutch, French, German, Greek, Hungarian, Japanese, Korean, Farsi, Hindi, Indonesian, Kazakh, Polish, Portuguese, Romanian, Russian, Spanish, Turkish, and Ukrainian.

-Gareth has supervised doctoral dissertations in a range of areas, including environmental political theory, the political economy of Hungary, the New Institutional Economic History, the geopolitics of the Arctic, and the EU's management of the Greek crisis.
-He has examined doctoral dissertations on topics including the ideology of economic growth, the life and work of Karl Polanyi, Australia’s military interventions, and the ‘thought-practices’ of Plaid Cymru.
+Gareth has supervised doctoral dissertations on topics including the petrodollar system, the decarbonisation agenda, environmental political theory, Karl Polanyi, the political economy of Hungary, European communism, the New Institutional Economic History, the geopolitics of the Arctic, and the EU's management of the Greek crisis.
+He has examined doctoral dissertations on topics including the ideology of economic growth, the life and work of Karl Polanyi, social democracy, migration and class conflict in post-communist Europe, Australia’s military interventions, and the ‘thought-practices’ of Plaid Cymru.

 - BA (Combined Studies) University of Manchester